jurdabos/CanonFodder/docs/CanonFodder.md

     – convert UTS to SQL datetime in the form of YYYY-MM-DD HH:MM:SS – de-dup scrobble records
-    – pull-based pipeline for incremental updates with robust conflict handling – weekly autofetch of new data via Airflow orchestration – artist metadata enrichment from MusicBrainz with country and alias information
+    – pull-based pipeline for incremental updates with robust conflict handling – weekly autofetch of new data via Prefect orchestration – artist metadata enrichment from MusicBrainz with country and alias information

 DWH: